Feta Cheese vs Wensleydale Cheese

 Feta Cheese has a moisture content of high.
 Feta's texture can be described as "soft, white, aged in brine".
 Wensleydale's texture can be described as "firm and crumbly".

-Feta Cheese has a sharp to mild flavor.
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Feta Cheese has a sharp to mild taste.
+Feta's aroma can be described as "nutty, strong".
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging